xNok/devops-lean-6sigma-toolbox/SMART_Devops_Maturity_Assessment/Readme.md

 ![](board.png)

+6. The general idea is to order

-6. In turn, ask each team member to stick its post-it on the board following those rules and comment about it:
+In turn, Ask the participants to stick cards and post-its on the line.
+Ask them:

+> Do you shine like diamond or unrefined like coal?

+As a general rule:
-* If you mainly wrote red post-it (negative feedback), place it next to the pile of charcoal
+* If you mainly wrote **red** post-it (negative feedback), you should be closer to the pile of charcoal
-* If you mainly wrote green post-it (positive feedback) place it next to the diamond
+* If you mainly wrote **green** post-it (positive feedback), you should be closer to next to the diamond

-* Otherwise place them in the middle
+Discuss with the group about the items when laying down the post-its.

 ![](board-completed.png)